Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are important in her own life.

 Another consideration is how you will pay for the car.
 Will you pay cash or are you going to make a down payment followed by monthly installments?
 How large will the payments be and how long will they need to be made?
 Once you have a car and a purchase method in mind, you can decide how much you'lł need to save each month or in each pay period in order to buy the vehicle.

 1. Decide on the amount that you will place in your car fund from each paycheck and the amount that you will place in your emergency fund.
-Even while saving for a car you need to keep building up an emergency fund.
-Your don’t want to spend all your savings on a car and then be faced with an emergency which you can’t pay for.
+Even while saving for a car, you need to keep building up an emergency fund.
+Your don’t want to spend all your savings on a vehicle and then be faced with an emergency that you can’t afford.

 2. Your bank may offer the option to automatically transfer money from your checking account to your savings account at regular intervals.
 If this option isn’t available, transfer money into your car account and your emergency fund as soon as you deposit your paycheck in the bank.

 3. Try to set up separate savings accounts for your car fund and your emergency fund.
 If you have only one savings account, set up a table with pen and paper, a worksheet in a spreadsheet program, or a file in budgeting software to separate your savings into different “virtual” accounts.

 4. At the end of every day, empty all the change except for a dollar (or other predetermined amount) out of your wallet.

 5. Buy coin collectors at a dollar store and fill them with coins from your wallet.
 As soon as the coin collectors are full, deposit the money in your car account.

 6. Never think that it’s not worth saving a few pennies!
 Pennies saved regularly will add up to make dollars.

 Spend Less While Shopping